JolyneFr/toynet/README.md

 python train.py <case-name>
 ```
 `case-name` denotes the name of current training case, which should be unique.\
+Naming a test-case by its feature/param is a good habit.\
 It may take 1+ hour to complete training.

 ## Result Visualization